 Parents are asked to refrain from arranging family holidays when examinations are taking place, and if absence permission for this purpose is sought, authorisation will not be given.

 The school has an automated ‘absence call’ system.
 This system operates to ensure that your child is safe.
-If a student is not in school by 8:45 a.m. and we have not received a call or email explaining his or her absence, parents will be called once every hour during the day until a response is received explaining why the student is absent.
+If a student is not in school by 8:45 a.m. and we have not received a call or email explaining his or her absence on that day, parents will be called once every hour during the day until a response is received explaining why the student is absent.